funcool/promesa/doc/promises.md

 ## Introduction

 A **promise** is an abstraction that represents the result of an asynchronous operation that has the notion of error.
-Backedn with [CompletebleFuture][0] on the JVM and [Promise][1] on JS.
+Backend with [CompletebleFuture][0] on the JVM and [Promise][1] on JS.

 This is a list of all possible states for a promise: